 Now that we’ve answered the question, “What is thought leadership?” and have a sense of your thought leadership definition, let’s take a look at some current examples of thought leaders – across industries.

 - Expertise in a particular niche: Kimberly Bryant is the founder of Black Girls Code, an organization dedicated to increasing the number of women of color innovators and leaders in STEM fields.
-Prior to her role as founder, Kimberly Bryant had a fruitful career as an electrical engineer at top companies like Genentech, Novartis Vaccines and Merck after graduating from Vanderbilt University.
+Prior to her role as founder, Kimberly Bryant had a fruitful career as an electrical engineer at top companies like Genentech, Novartis Vaccines, and Merck after graduating from Vanderbilt University.
 Kimberly Bryant’s expertise is undeniable when you look at the success of Black Girls Code and consider her professional wins in that industry and her own experience prior to founding Black Girls Code.

-- Ongoing involvement in (or awareness of) that niche: Whether you follow Kimberly (or Black Girls Code) on LinkedIn, Twitter or another platform, you’ll find not only information about the organization, but you’ll find educational resources and other markers that show that this organization and entrepreneur are part of the current discussion surrounding developments in STEM fields and specifically information relevant to women and girls of color in those industries.
+- Ongoing involvement in (or awareness of) that niche: Whether you follow Kimberly (or Black Girls Code) on LinkedIn, Twitter, or another platform, you’ll find not only information about the organization but you’ll find educational resources and other markers that show that this organization and entrepreneur are part of the current discussion surrounding developments in STEM fields and specifically, information relevant to women and girls of color in those industries.

 - A clearly identified point of view: Kimberly Bryant is very clear about her reasons for starting her organization and its objectives.
-This the mark of a great thought leader.
+This is the mark of a great thought leader.

 - Credibility: From awards and recognition that range from local organizations to the White House, this founder and her mission have been lauded time and time again.

-- A supportive following: With thousands of followers between her personal accounts and organization’s web properties, it’s no surprise that she is considered a thought leader in the industry.
+- A supportive following: With thousands of followers between her personal accounts and the organization’s web properties, it’s no surprise that she is considered a thought leader in the industry.

-- Expertise in a particular niche: Cindy Gallop is a well-known advertising consultant, speaker and founder.
+- Expertise in a particular niche: Cindy Gallop is a well-known advertising consultant, speaker, and founder.
 She is the former chair of the US arm of the ad agency, BBH.
-While her career has blossomed to include more titles than “Former Ad-Exec”, her professional background lends itself to the expertise needed for her current roles.
+While her career has blossomed to include more titles than “Former Ad-Exec,” her professional background lends itself to the expertise needed for her current roles.
 Her track record also makes it easy for people to take her seriously as a thought leader.